incidrthreat/goshorten/README.md

 This project spawned due to my curiousity in gRPC, golang, and building something practical to share.
 ___________________________
 ## What is GoShorten?
 GoShorten is a self-hosted URL Shortener written in Golang.
-It uses a gRPC server on the "backend" for API calls and stores data in on a Redis Database.
+It uses a gRPC server on the "backend" for API calls and stores data in a Redis Database.
 The current Time-To-Live for each URL/Code is set for 5 minutes.
 ___________________________
 ## Getting Started